antoniofractuous/MEAN-stack-angular/README.md

 AngularJS provides a web framework for creating dynamic views in your web applications.
 In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register.

-So we change the directory back to 'Books'
+So we change the directory back to 'Books':

 `cd ../..`

+And create a folder named 'public':

+`mkdir public`

-And create a folder named 'public' `mkdir public` and add a file to it named 'script.js' `vi script.js`
+Then we add a file to it named 'script.js'

+`vi script.js`

-Input the following code into our script.js file
+We input or paste the following code into our script.js file:

 ![script.js](./images/books-public.png)